brightersidetech/Codesys-Socket-Server/README.md

 ### Instructions
-PLC Side (Sockey Server)
+PLC Side (Socket Server)
 - Open the Codesys Project
-- Modify the ```sIPAddress``` paramter with the correct interface address on which you wish to bind the socket
+- Modify the ```sIPAddress``` parameter with the correct interface address on which you wish to bind the socket
-- Modify the ```wPort``` parameter with the correct port on which you wish your sever to listen for conneections
+- Modify the ```wPort``` parameter with the correct port on which you wish your server to listen for conneections
 - Update the Device with the correct controller/ device
 - Upload the project, and start the application, then set the ```xStart``` Parameter to True